plarotta/plarotta.github.io/_projects/tsp.md

 - Algorithm optimization through the use of the Numba python module
 - GUI development for real-time visualization of evolutionary process

+## Data
+The evaluation of the GA was performed on 4 datasets, 3 of which were primarily used for debugging.

+The first three datasets are designed such that the x and y coodinates of the cities fall along the circumference of a unit circle.
+These datasets were designed in this way since we know that the shortest path through the cities will be along the perimeter of the circle, and the length of the path should be very close to 2pi (~6.28).
+The three datasets are in increasing difficulty, with the easiest containing only 10 cities, the medium containing 50, and the hard one containing 500 cities.

+The challenge dataset contains 1000 points scattered in a much less structured pattern.

 ## Results

 <div class="row">
     <div class="col-sm">